furudean/webchain/SPEC.md

 4. The `<meta>` tag should have the attribute `name="webchain-nomination"` and the attribute `content` set to the URL of the node it nominates.
 5. A nominated node can be any valid URL that is not itself.
-7. Each node can nominate up to 3 other nodes, with any additional nominations being ignored.
+6. Each node can nominate up to 2 other nodes, with any additional nominations being ignored.
-8. The DAG must not contain cycles, meaning that nodes may not nominate a node that is already a part of the graph.
+7. The DAG must not contain cycles, meaning that nodes may not nominate a node that is already a part of the graph.
 If any such relationship is found, it is ignored.
+8. If a node does not respond with a 200 status code in a timely manner, the node is considered offline.
+Offline nodes are still a part of the data representation, but their subtree is not traversable.

 ## Example node